-TED EILENBERG SCHOLARSHIP is awarded to a student enrolled in a degree program in the Johnson College of Busi¬ness and Economics.
-The recipient must be a junior or senior, have financial need, and a minimum overall GPA of 2.5.
+TED EILENBERG SCHOLARSHIP is awarded to a student enrolled in a degree program in the Johnson College of Business and Economics.
+The recipient must be a junior or senior, have financial need, and a minimum cumulative GPA of 2.5.